 - We may make periodic searches of our records, credit reference and fraud prevention agencies to manage your account with us, to take decisions regarding your identity and also credit, including whether to make credit available or to continue or extend existing credit, or to close your account if it is dormant or you are no longer resident in the UK;

-- If you have borrowed from us and do not make payments that you owe us, we will trace your whereabouts and recover payment (where appropriate, this may be carried out by third party debt collection and recovery agencies on behalf of the Sainsbury's Group, or by a third party debt purchaser); and
+- If you have borrowed from us and do not make payments that you owe us, we will trace your whereabouts to recover payment (where appropriate, this may be carried out by third party debt collection and recovery agencies on behalf of the Sainsbury’s Group, or by a third party debt purchaser) – this may result in us sending notices to an address that our tracing agents tell us you have moved to;

-- If you hold one of our insurance products and wish to make an insurance claim, we may pass your information to our agents who will process your claim.
-Such information may also be put on a register of claims and shared with other insurers to prevent fraudulent claims.
+- If you hold one of our insurance products and wish to make an insurance claim, we may pass your information to the relevant insurance company which has underwritten your product, who will process your claim.
+Such information may also be put on a register of claims by that insurance company and shared with other insurers to prevent fraudulent claims.

-In order to meet the requirements of our regulator, the Financial Conduct Authority (FCA), we will contact you shortly before the maturity of any fixed term or fixed rate products.
-This ensures that you are aware of the options available and helps you make an informed decision about your maturity instructions.
+- We will contact you shortly before the maturity of any fixed term or fixed rate products.
+This ensures that you are aware of the options available and helps you make an informed decision about your maturity instructions; and

-If you apply for any of our credit-based products (e.g. insurance, loan or credit card) we will perform searches with credit reference agencies.
+If you apply for any of our credit-based products (e.g. insurance, loan, mortgage or credit card), we will perform searches with credit reference agencies.
 We may give details of your account and how you conduct it to credit reference agencies.
 If you borrow and do not repay in full and on time, we may inform credit reference agencies who will record the outstanding debt.

 The information below provides further details about how credit reference agencies, us and other lenders use your information.